archetect-common/catalog-starter-basic.archetype/README.md

-# A basic Archetect Catalog starter
+# Archetect Catalog Starter: Basic

 This is an [Archetect](https://archetect.github.io/) archetype.